1945

 Japanese Monograph No 177 in “Outline of 39th Army’s Operational Plan – early 1945”:

-The 4th Division . . . will be stationed in the Lampang sector and an element in the Chiangmai sector to secure strategic areas in northern Thailand, and to prevent the invaison of northern Thailand by the Chungking Army and the British Indian Army.3
+The 4th Division . . . will be stationed in the Lampang sector and an element in the Chiangmai sector to secure strategic areas in northern Thailand, and to prevent the invasion of northern Thailand by the Chungking Army and the British Indian Army.3

 January 1945: A map of the Lampang Airfield Group was drafted during the month.
 The group consisted of Lampang and Ko Kha Airfields, plus Hang Chat and Mae Mo Landing Grounds:4